Duration

 3- identify the advantages/difficulties of each studied electrochemical system (batteries, fuel cells supercapacitors), the associated costs and possibilities of improvement ;

-4- identify the risks linked to synthesis, storage and use of fuels used in electrochemical devices;
+4- identify the risks linked to synthesis, storage and use of fuels used in electrochemical devices if theme 5 has been developed during the lecture;

 After the laboratory sessions, the student will be able to realize the complete electrochemical characterization of a PEM fuel cell, a supercapacitor or a Li-ion battery on test bench.